 Stories’ sequential format makes them perfect for step-by-step, how-to style content that’s an engaging alternative to a traditional video or blog post.
 You can include CTAs such as encouraging your audience to download an eBook or checklist/ guide that goes into further detail.
 Our suggestion is to include the link in your bio, for example: “Link to Full Guide in Bio” or directly on the post by using the link sticker.

 2. Sharing User Generated Content (UGC)

-Encourage your followers, employees, or clients to share Stories to their own account and tag your law firm in them.
+Encourage your followers, employees, or clients to share Stories on their own accounts and tag your law firm in them.
 This way, your firm can repost the content for your own followers to see.

 3. Behind-the-scenes Stories